 Solving Homelessness In Colorado

 Advocacy for the deplatformed and/or misunderstood has always been an essential part of my life; so, naturally, advocacy for the homeless community has been on my agenda for as long as I can remember, since well before I experienced homelessness myself.
 Even through the worst of my trials, I’ve had it easy compared to most people in the homeless population.
-I have an onus, and a powerful drive, to leverage everything I learned from my hardships so that I can help those who are suffering and prevent more from joining their ranks.
+I have a duty, and a powerful drive, to leverage everything I learned from my hardships so that I can help those who are suffering and prevent more from joining their ranks.

 Recently, in the wake of Denver Initiative 300’s catalyzing of the public discourse about this subject, I created my Solving Homelessness In Colorado group on Facebook; this group is now the primary vehicle through which I coordinate a rapidly growing group of volunteers.
+We also publish on our SHIC Facebook Page.

-Visit my Solving Homelessness In Colorado page to read about our current activities, meeting dates, and how you can best help out if you’d like to do more than just join the conversation.
+Visit my Solving Homelessness In Colorado webpage to read about our current activities, meeting dates, and how you can best help out if you’d like to do more than just join the conversation.
 On that page, you’ll also find a simplified outline of the broad spectrum of homelessness-related issues that we’re addressing.
 It’s a long list, but we’ll tackle it in widely varied ways, such as:

 bridging gaps between existing organizations so that they can complement one another’s needs and operate more effectively